InabaTatsuro/papers/README.md

 - GNN captures the nodes information in a measure and LSTM w/HAN captures the measures information
 - Let the node have nodes information in other measures by updating iteratively

+### Audio Music Generation
+ERNIE-Music: Text-to-Waveform Music Generation with Diffusion Models [AACLdemo23, [#37](https://github.com/InabaTatsuro/papers/issues/37)]
+- use the diffusion model to generate music conditioned by free-form text
+- outperform the previous models in terms of text-music relevance and music quality, as judged by human

 ### Survey
 Data Collection in Music Generation Training Sets: A Critical Analysis [ISMIR23, [#45](https://github.com/InabaTatsuro/papers/issues/45)]
 - Analysis of all datasets used to train Automatic Music Generation (AMG) models presented at the last 10 editions of ISMIR